libdwarf

 Libdwarf can safely open multiple Dwarf_Debug pointers simultaneously but all such Dwarf_Debug pointers must be opened within the same thread.
 And all libdwarf calls must be made from within that single (same) thread.

-A) The suggested approach is to define a Dwarf_Error.
+A) The recommended approach is to define a Dwarf_Error and initialize it to 0.

 Then, in every call where there is a Dwarf_Error argument pass its address.
 For example: